 Manchester United appeared to be void of energy in their recent match against West Ham and were clearly punished for it in their 2-0 defeat.
-It was the first time this season that United failed to score, but their lack of punishing play isn’t a new issue for the club.
-Fans may have previously expressed concern over the defense, but should now also be worried over United’s attacking play.
+It was the first time this season that United failed to score, and odds were in the clubs favour on some of the Ladbrokes sign up promotions that were on offer, but their lack of punishing play isn’t a new issue for the club.
+Fans may have previously expressed concern over the defence, but should now also be worried over United’s attacking play.

 A goal a game for United

 Since their 3-1 Champions League win over PSG earlier this year, United have scored just 17 goals in 19 games.
 In fact, only three of those games saw them score more than one goal.
 United used to score goals like they were playing videoslots, but those days seem like they are in the distant past with how they have been playing of late.
 For a club with the stature of United, this is a major worry.
 It’s also a notable decline from the success enjoyed by Ole Gunnar Solskjaer when he first took over as manager.
 While there was always a good chance that United wouldn’t keep up that pace, there’s no excuse for the level of drop-off that has occurred since.
 United’s shot-conversion rate was 17.8 per cent during Solskjaer’s first 17 games.